 Taxes are part of Bittium´s business process, and tax management supports the company´s strategy.
 Bittium is present in five countries and its business profits and the resulting taxes are generated locally.

 Bittium´s tax strategy is to support business decisions and ensure their proper execution also from the perspective of taxes.
 Tax planning supports business efficiency and productivity, creating added value for shareholders and ensuring regulatory compliance.
 Bittium´s tax planning is not aggressive and it is always based on actual business needs, instead of artificial arrangements.

-Our tax strategy is aimed at making sure that we calculate, report and pay our taxes correctly to the authorities, conforming to the established regulations.
-Bittium is committed to complying with the laws of our operating countries as well as lesser regulations, such as the transfer price instructions of the OECD.
+Bittium´s tax strategy aims at making sure that the company calculates, reports and pays taxes correctly to the authorities, in compliance with the regulations in effect.
+Bittium is committed to complying with the laws of its operating countries as well as lower-level regulations, such as the OECD transfer pricing guidelines.
 Good corporate citizenship is part of Bittium´s values.
-Accordingly, the quality of our tax processes is an important cornerstone of Bittium´s tax strategy.
-Our philosophy is to be open and transparent towards the tax authorities in all of the countries in which we operate.
-For its part, Bittium seeks to influence the development of tax systems to make them clearer, fairer and more consistent.
+Accordingly, the quality of the company´s tax processes is an important cornerstone of Bittium´s tax strategy.
+The company´s guiding principle is to be open and transparent with the tax authorities in all the countries in which it is present.
+In Finland, Bittium works in close cooperation with the Tax Administration.

 Bittium operates in a sector that creates products and services for the future through continuous development, innovations and cross-sector cooperation.
 The company plays an important role at the leading edge of technological development, and active cooperation with academic researchers increases understanding of significant new technologies and promotes the digitalization of society.
 Bittium has a close and long-established cooperation relationship with the University of Oulu.

 In 2022, Bittium was involved in the role of funding provider and research partner in several EU cooperation projects (for example, ITEA4, Horizon2020 and EDIDP) and national projects financed by Business Finland.